JNisk/AncesTrim/README.md

 * The first section of README has been updated to be more descriptive, and an image of an example pedigree before and after trimming has been added
+* The "Pedigree trimming principles" section has been updated with an image to make it more demonstrative
 * Input file parsing has been improved to catch errors due to empty lines or missing columns
 * A command line parameter "--help" has been added